heyameen/heyameen/README.md

 I love exploring ideas and I spend a significant amount of time studying successful product apps, drawing inspiration from them, and using that inspiration to fuel my creativity.

 I am currently on the lookout for a role, ideally writing React or Angular.
-I'd especially love to work at a startup where I can make an impact quickly.
+I'd especially love to work at a growing startup where I can make an impact quickly.
 If you're hiring! let's chat.
 Visit my [Portfolio Site](https://ameenalade.dev) to learn more about me ツ